suppersimon-py/meshtastic_discord_bridge/README.md

 $send nodenum=########### <message> sends a message up to 225 characters to nodenum ###########
 $activenodes will list all nodes seen in the last 15 minutes
 ```
+Note: The username of whoever interacts will be included in the message.
+Longer usernames will reduce the maximum available message length.

 ## Screenshot